Moon illusion: Apparent distance hypothesis

 Clouds near the horizon are typically further away from the viewer, while those high in the sky are closer, giving the impression of a flat, or gently curved, sky surface.

 An apparent distance theory evidently was first clearly described by Cleomedes around 200 A.D.
 The theory proposes that the horizon Moon looks larger than the zenith Moon because it looks further away.
 Ibn al-Haytham was more specific: his argument was that judging the distance of an object depends on there being an uninterrupted sequence of intervening bodies between the object and the observer; however, since there are no intervening objects between the Earth and the Moon, the perceived distance is too short and the Moon appears smaller than on the horizon.
-Researchers have argued that the apparent distance hypothesis is problematic scientifically because it explains perceptions as consequences of perceptions: the Moon looks further away because it looks larger.
+Researchers have argued that the apparent distance hypothesis is problematic scientifically because it explains perceptions as consequences of perceptions: the Moon looks larger because it looks further away.
 However, there are probably complex internal processes behind this relationship.

-In 1813, Schopenhauer wrote about this, that the Moon illusion is "purely intellectual or cerebral and not optical or sensuous".
+In 1813, Schopenhauer wrote about this, that the Moon illusion is "purely intellectual or cerebral and not optical or sensuous."
 The brain takes the sense data that is given to it from the eye and it apprehends a large Moon because "our intuitively perceiving understanding regards everything that is seen in a horizontal direction as being more distant and therefore as being larger than objects that are seen in a vertical direction."
 The brain is accustomed to seeing terrestrially-sized objects in a horizontal direction and also as they are affected by atmospheric perspective, according to Schopenhauer.

 A diagram of the Moon seen against a cloud of the same size, at different heights in the sky.
 When the Moon is high, the clouds it is against are closer to the viewer and appear larger.
-When the Moon is low in the sky, the same clouds are further away and appear smaller, giving the illusion of a larger Moon.
+When the Moon is low in the sky, the same clouds are farther away and appear smaller, giving the illusion of a larger Moon.

 If the Moon is perceived to be in the general vicinity of the other things seen in the sky, it would be expected to also recede as it approaches the horizon, which should result in a smaller retinal image.
 But since its retinal image is approximately the same size whether it is near the horizon or not, the brain, attempting to compensate for perspective, assumes that a low Moon must be physically larger.